10 Easy Ways to Update an Old Kitchen on a Budget

 Make sure all white goods are concealed behind doors!
 Previously, there was a washing machine on show along the window wall at the end and there was a tumble dryer next to it, concealed behind a door.
 We moved the dryer to the previously unused spac…

-Make sure all white goods are concealed behind doors!
+Make sure all white goods are concealed behind doors.
 Previously, there was a washing machine on show along the window wall at the end and there was a tumble dryer next to it, concealed behind a door.
 We moved the dryer to the previously unused space under the stairs and then moved the washing machine along.
 This created space for a dishwasher in here - a must have in a house which can sleep 8!
 We sourced a nearly matching door from Howdens to conceal the dishwasher and we had the boiler boxed in, painted the same colour as the units to blend in.
+It's made such a big difference.

 9. Keep existing appliances